Spectrum Estimation through Kirchhoff Random Forests: Introduction

 Briefly, our approach follows the same pattern used in classical methods: we estimate (generalised) moments of the spectral density, and combine these estimates in order to reconstruct the cumulative spectral density.

-Classical methods like the kernel polynomial method \cite{weisse2006kernel} estimate standard (polynomial) moments of the spectral distribution.
+Classical methods like the kernel polynomial method \cite{weisse2006kernel} or the stochastic Lanczos quadrature~\cite{chen_analysis_2021} estimate standard (polynomial) moments of the spectral distribution.
 Here, we construct a set of observables which can be used to estimate the expectation of certain \emph{rational} functions under the spectral density.
 We show how many such expectations can be estimated efficiently by coupling Kirchhoff forests at different intensities.
-In addition, we show that our estimators have \emph{relative} error in $O(\frac{1}{\sqrt{n}})$, and cost linear in $n$.
+In addition, we show that our estimators have \emph{relative} error in $O\left(\frac{1}{\sqrt{n}}\right)$, and cost linear in $n$.

 Since we do not estimate classical but rational moments, we require a bespoke reconstruction method.
 This method relies on (pointwise) transformation to a classical truncated moment problem.
 We explain how to get bounds on the cumulative spectral density, and how to perform a maximum-entropy reconstruction.